osohq/oso/docs/getting-started/download/java.rst

 Java
 ====

-The Java version of oso is available on Github.
+The Java version of oso is available on GitHub.
 Go to the `Maven Repository <https://github.com/osohq/oso/packages/321403>`_ and download the latest jar.

 To use it, add it to the classpath for your project.